Golden Granola (Superfood Turmeric Granola)

 Closing Thoughts

-My love for this golden-hued anti-inflammatory powerhouse granola is immense!
-We just can't get enough of it.
-Granola can be used in so many ways, so it's a great thing to make on a weekend and then enjoy all week long.
-You can sprinkle this granola on top of yogurt, smoothie bowls or fruit, or just enjoy a bowl of it with your favorite nut milk.
-Bring it as an easy on-the-go snack in a little container.
-Sprinkle it on top of yogurt or fruit for a nourishing dessert.
-This granola even makes for a great homemade gift.
+How will you enjoy this crunchy superfoood granola?
+Granola can be used in many different ways, so it's a great treat to bake on a weekend and then enjoy all week long.
+You can sprinkle this turmeric granola on top of yogurt, oatmeal, smoothie bowls, or fruit, either for breakfast or for a nourishing dessert.
+It also travels well, so it's a great on-the-go snack and even makes for a wonderful homemade gift.

 Share It!